OFFIS-mosaik/mosaik/README.txt

 The documentation is available at https://mosaik.readthedocs.io.

-Please report bugs and ideas for improvment to our `issue tracker`__.
+Please report bugs and ideas for improvement to our `issue tracker`__.

 __ https://bitbucket.org/mosaik/mosaik/issues